By: Julie Koenig

 Julie M. Koenig has served owners of small- to medium-sized businesses throughout the Houston area when they have been faced with overwhelming debt issues that have affected the success of their businesses.

-Julie M. Koenig has effectively handled simple and complex business bankruptcy cases, and recognizes the significant financial stakes involved when your business is unable to stay solvent.
+Julie has effectively handled simple and complex business bankruptcy cases, and recognizes the significant financial stakes involved when your business is unable to stay solvent.
 Our team has helped thousands of business owners find debt relief through Chapter 11 and Chapter 7 bankruptcy.
-In fact, Ms. Koenig has filed over 70 Chapter 11 business bankruptcies with a 90% success rate on successful reorganization.
+In fact, Julie has filed over 125 Chapter 11 business bankruptcies with a 90% success rate on successful reorganization.
 In addition, she has assisted hundreds of individuals liquidate and close their companies through Chapter 7.
-With over 28 years of experience as a bankruptcy lawyer, Ms. Koenig has the knowledge to assist you in making the right decision for your company.
+With over 32 years of experience as a bankruptcy lawyer, Julie has the knowledge to assist you in making the right decision for your company.

 Chapter 11 bankruptcy is typically defined as reorganization bankruptcy for business owners.
 This chapter allows business owners to continue to operate their businesses through reorganization methods, offering a complete or partial relief from debt and contracts and giving the business a fresh start.